sighol/dedupe/README.md

 ## Automatic cleanup by adding a score to each file

 Add scoring of files based on the file name.
-For a duplication group, it only keeps the file with the highest scoring file name, and delete the rest.

 To add a score:

 ```shell
 dedupe FOLDER1 FOLDER2 --score=50=MY_REGEX --score=100=MY_OTHER_REGEX